thiagocrux/waiterapp-mobile/README.md

 # WaiterApp (Mobile)

 Mobile client of the WaiterApp, an app made to help waiters to manage orders.
+This app enables you to create orders.

+For more details on other project components, check out the [API](https://github.com/thiagocrux/waiterapp-api) and [web client](https://github.com/thiagocrux/waiterapp-web) repositories.

 ## Technologies